The Princess and the Frog: Marketing

 The Princess and the Frog was supported by a wide array of merchandise leading up to and following the film's release.
 Although Disney's main marketing push was not set to begin until November 2009, positive word-of-mouth promotion created demand for merchandise well in advance of the film.
 Princess Tiana costumes were selling out prior to Halloween 2009, and a gift set of Tiana-themed hair-care products from Carol's Daughter sold out in seven hours on the company's website.
 Other planned merchandise includes a cookbook for children and even a wedding gown.
 Princess Tiana was also featured a few months before the release in the Disney on Ice: Let's Celebrate! show.
 The film itself was promoted through advertisements, including one from GEICO where Naveen, as a frog, converses with the company's gecko mascot.

 A live parade and show called Tiana's Showboat Jubilee! premiered on October 25, 2009, at the Magic Kingdom theme park at Walt Disney World Resort in Florida and on November 5 at Disneyland in California.
 In Disneyland, actors in New Orleans Square paraded to the Rivers of America and boarded the park's steamboat.
 From there, the cast, starring Princess Tiana, Prince Naveen, Louis the alligator, and Doctor Facilier, would sing songs from the movie, following a short story line taking place after the events of the film.
 The Disneyland version's actors actually partook in singing, while the Walt Disney World rendition incorporated lip-syncing.

 Tiana's Showboat Jubilee! ran at both parks until January 3, 2010.
 At Disneyland Park, the show was replaced by a land-based event called Princess Tiana's Mardi Gras Celebration, which features Princess Tiana along with five of the original presentation's "Mardi Gras dancers" and the park's "Jambalaya Jazz Band" as they perform songs from the movie.
 "Tiana's Mardi Gras Celebration" officially ended on October 3, 2010.
 However, it returned to Disneyland from 2011–2013 as part of the "Limited Time Magic" family-fun weekends.
 Tiana also appears in Disneyland Paris's New Generation Festival.
 Some of the characters appear frequently during World of Color, the nightly fountain and projection show presented at Disney California Adventure.
-Disney announced on June 4, 2009, that they would release a video game inspired by the film and it was released on November 2009 exclusively for Wii and Nintendo DS platforms.
-It has been officially described as an "adventure through the exciting world of New Orleans in a family-oriented video game", featuring events from the film and challenges for Princess Tiana.